 - Nerve damage will keep the beak from growing at all

-- The parrot may be unable to eat, either due to physical limitation or from the pain.
-It could then starve before it properly regrows its beak
+- The parrot may be unable to eat, so it’ll starve before the beak regrows

-Continuous growth will help with minor injuries.
-Major injuries still need the intervention of a vet.
+Continuous growth will assist with minor injuries, but major injuries still need the intervention of a vet.

 Parrot Has Broken Beak Tip

 The tip of a parrot’s beak is its most nimble area.
 It will use this to pick up toys, tap at seed shells, and nudge items to learn about them.
-Because it’s the most-used spot of a parrot’s beak, naturally, it’s the most prone to chips.
-If your parrot exercises too much force when:
+Because it’s the most-used spot of a parrot’s beak, it’s the most prone to chips.

 - Nibbling on cage bars